Mature Masculine

 Find joy in aloneness: When the inner "crowd" settles, a quiet, spacious joy can appear: the joy of "I can just be who I am."

 Connect to inner value: Joy is closely linked to a deep sense of inner worth.
-When this is felt, you don't need as much external proof to feel okay.
+When this is felt, we don't need external proof to feel okay.

-Bring attention to ordinary activities: Washing dishes, sweeping the floor, walking—when you give full attention to your body and actions, a soft, unforced enjoyment of being here can arise.
+Bring attention to ordinary activities: Washing dishes, sweeping the floor, walking—when we give full attention to body and actions, a soft, unforced enjoyment of being here can arise.

-Let the inner commentary quiet: As you keep returning to simple bodily sensations, the mental noise can settle.
-A more spacious, easeful presence comes forward, opening your awareness to what is simple and true.
+Let the inner commentary quiet: As we keep returning to simple bodily sensations, the mental noise can settle.
+A more spacious, easeful presence comes forward, opening awareness to what is simple and true.

 Inquiry